Hallie-C/FEmentor-preview-card-component/README.md

 ### Useful resources

 - [resource 1](https://www.youtube.com/watch?v=u044iM9xsWU) - This helped me to understand basic concepts of flexbox.
-The instruction and example is really clear and easy to follow
+The instruction and example are really clear and easy to follow
 - [resource 2](https://www.w3schools.com/css/default.asp) - Help me have a deep understanding of html and css.

 ## Author